socraticDevBlog/mastodonctl/README.md

 ## installation

+💡 `gnu/linux` and `macOs` are machines on which we work on. while it is possible to work over `Windows`, our helpful documentation and scripts won't be available to you...

 since we don't provide pre-built binaries, having Go installed on your machine is required.
 Follow this link: [https://go.dev/dl/](https://go.dev/dl/)